Tallow

 The solid material remaining after rendering is called cracklings, greaves, or graves.
 It has been used mostly for animal food, such as dog food.

 In the soap industry and among soap-making hobbyists, the name tallowate is used informally to refer to soaps made from tallow.
+This name comes from the chemical suffix "-ate" which signifies a negatively charged ion.
 Sodium tallowate, for example, is obtained by reacting tallow with sodium hydroxide (lye, caustic soda) or sodium carbonate (washing soda).
 It consists chiefly of a variable mixture of sodium salts of fatty acids, such as oleic and palmitic.

 Composition

-The composition of the fatty acids is typically as follows:
+Tallow is 100% fat, mainly of monounsaturated fats (52%) and saturated fats (42%), and contains no water, protein or carbohydrates (table).

+The fatty acid content of tallow is: